Ultimate Guide: How to Make a Sports Highlight Video for Free

 OK, now that we got all that out of the way, let’s take a look at Awe Video’s Top Three Free Video Editor/Makes that you can use to make your sports highlight video.

-1. Shotcut — This is a free open-source video editing software application that doesn’t even bother to mess around with offering an upgraded paid version.
-Now that’s a dedication to the term “free.”
+Shotcut is a free, open-source video editing software application that doesn’t even bother to mess around with offering an upgraded paid version.
+Now, that’s a dedication to the term “free.”
 And it’s largely why we’ve given it our no. 1 rating.

 Shotcut Download is available for all three major platforms: Windows 7 through Windows 10 (both 32- and 64-bit), Mac, and Linux.
-Click the following link to download Shotcut.
+Click the following link to download Shortcut.

 Minimum system requirements: Your CPU should be 2GHz, with four cores for 4K video, and you need 4GB RAM for SD video, 8GB for HD video, and 16GB for 4K video.
 In addition, your GPU must support OpenGL 2.0 or DirectX 9 or 11.

 Pros: Most users will be more than satisfied with Shotcut’s basic video editing capabilities that feature multiple video tracks and a straightforward user interface.
-But Shotcut’s strongest asset is the abundant video output options it provides, including Apple ProRes, HDV, DVD, Flash, H.264, GIF animation, OGG Vorbis, WebM, and WMV.
+However, Shotcut’s strongest asset is its abundant video output options, including Apple ProRes, HDV, DVD, Flash, H.264, GIF animation, OGG Vorbis, WebM, and WMV.
 That’s pretty darn good for free software!

 Cons: Limited number of transition effects and other effect amenities compared to what you would get by stepping up to a paid commercial product like Cyberlink PowerDirector ($79.00) or VideoStudio Pro ($69.00).
 Both of these products also offer much slicker and more friendly user interfaces.

 Learning curve: This con applies to all video editor/video maker software applications.
 It takes time to learn how to use a video editor/ maker.
 More importantly, you cannot complete a good sports highlight video project by only using a video editor/maker.
-Because there are other software applications that you will need to have access to in order to properly finish the project (more on this subject later).
+Because there are other software applications that you will need access to to properly finish the project (more on this subject later).

 To get an example of the learning curve involved with even a simple video editor, take a look at the YouTube Beginner’s Tutorial video for Shotcut that appears below:

-2. Davinci Resolve 15 (Davinci Resolve 16 is also available in Beta) —This free video editor/maker offers the closest thing on the market to the amenities found in a professional Hollywood-level video editor/video maker.
-Unlike, Shotcut, Davinci Resolve 15 also offers a paid version for $299.
-00. But unless you need to collaborate with others, do work in 3D, or have a desire for a near limitless supply of added special effects, why bother paying for it?
+Davinci Resolve 18 is a free video editor/maker offering the closest thing on the market to the amenities found in a professional Hollywood-level video editor/video maker.
+Unlike Shotcut, Davinci Resolve 15 also offers a paid version for $299.
+00. But if you need to collaborate with others, do work in 3D, or desire a near-limitless supply of added special effects, why bother paying for it?

 Minimum system requirements: Windows 8.1 Pro-64-bit, 16 GB of system memory is recommended, and 8 GB is the minimum supported; Blackmagic Design Desktop Video version 10.4.1 or later; NVIDIA/AMD/Intel GPU Driver version – As required by your GPU; RED Rocket-X Driver 2.1.34.0 and Firmware 1.4.22.18 or later; RED Rocket Driver 2.1.23.0 and Firmware 1.1.18.0 or later.